Meet the Team

 COMMUNITY TREES LEAD

 Silas is committed to developing creative responses to the 21st century needs of people in the city.
 He has spent a decade working in the Canadian forestry industry, lead research on human and environmental rights campaigns, and worked with communities to create thriving green spaces in London.
-Combining extensive experience in landscape regeneration with a background in urban planning, Silas is interested in providing communities with the tools needed to become stewards of their local environments.
+Combining extensive experience in landscape regeneration with a background in urban planning, Silas is interested in providing communities with the tools they need to become stewards of their local environments.

 -